 These are really two separate data points we split out and use for different purposes to solve the problem, but are usually captured in a single “time-date stamp” on the transaction.
 It tells us how much time has transpired since the first transaction so we can compare this buyer to all other buyers and determine whether or not they are more likely to buy again.
 Going beyond just “recency,” we can gauge one or more purchase windows for the individuals with a higher probability of a second transaction — or determine if they are just a lost opportunity.

-- The Profile of The Buyer
+- The Profile or Buyer Persona

-Who is this buyer?
+A deceptively simple question… who is your buyer?
 Demographics and lifestyle intelligence give us an extra advantage in understanding who our one-time buyers are.
 Are they affluent or of limited means?
 Do they have children at home?
 Are they skewed towards Millennials, Generation X, or Boomers?
 Merely using a well-worn story about your customer is an assumption or shortcut that has proven detrimental in cracking the one-time buyer problem.
 “Our customer is young, rich and beautiful” may be a true statement, but what about the 1x buyers who are Boomers?
 Will you be relevant or tone deaf?
 The answer to this question helps determine whether or not you will move a trial buyer into loyalty and an evergreen stream of profitability.These are very different customers, and our communications can be engineered in simple ways to spark them into a transaction and perform better when we speak in their voices and evidence our relevance to the customer.
 For example, personalizing an email’s subject line, hero shot, or the cellophane wrapper in a package can go a long way towards subsequent sales or more missed opportunities down the road.

 Step Two: Rank Your One-Time Buyers by Aging